Back to blog

 Problem #2: Unknown Management Companies

 You can't order from someone you can't find.
-And finding the management company is often the single most time-consuming step.
+And finding the management company is often the single most time-consuming step in the whole process.

 The fix: Build and maintain an internal database.
 Every time you identify a management company for a community, log it.
-Over time, your database becomes your most valuable tool.
+Over time, your database becomes the most useful thing on your desk.

 Problem #3: Missing the Master Association